Everything To Know About Front Squats And Bruised Shoulders

 It can get worse and become more painful.

-The reason behind getting those bruises is simply your inefficiencies of doing front squats.
+The reason behind getting those bruises is simply your inefficiencies in doing front squats.

 So, you need to make sure that you follow the right process and do the exercise properly.